top of page

 Zeta Amicae Logo

-women who, for various reasons, were not members of any Greek-letter organization.
-Under the administration of Mrs. Lullelia Walker Harrison, 12th International President, the first Amicae chapter was organized in Omaha, Nebraska in 1947 making Zeta the first sorority in the National Pan-Hellenic Council to organize an auxiliary group.
+As early as 1940, graduate chapters of Zeta Phi Beta Sorority, Incorporated began to realize the importance of the prestige, goodwill, and cooperation of women who, for various reasons, were not members of any Greek-letter organization.
+Under the administration of Lullelia Walker Harrison, 12th International President, the first Amicae auxiliary was organized in Omaha, Nebraska in 1947 making Zeta the first sorority in the National Pan-Hellenic Council to organize an auxiliary group.

-Friends and relatives of Zeta Phi Beta members, who have not completed a college degree are especially encouraged to apply for
+The Zeta Amicae of Houston are always interested in welcoming women who support the ideals and goals of Zeta Phi Beta.
+Friends and relatives of Zeta Phi Beta members, who have not completed a college degree are especially encouraged to apply for membership.

-For more information on becoming a member of the Amicae auxiliary, please visit them on at Facebook here or contact them via e-mail at zetaamicaeofhouston2@gmail.com
+For more information on becoming a member of the Amicae auxiliary, please visit them on at Facebook Zeta Amicae of Houston Texas or contact them via e-mail at zetaamicaeofhouston2@gmail.com

 bottom of page